In court, Trump faced charges with no cameras present. Outside, he campaigned for all to see

 “A fellow New Yorker can spot a rat a mile away,” he said.
 "Frankly, he should’ve been locked up ages ago.”

-More typical, among the earliest arrivals outside the courthouse was the father-son duo of Florencio and Kevin Rodriguez, who came to the U.S. fifteen years ago as asylum seekers fleeing dictatorship in Cuba.
+More typical, among the earliest arrivals outside the courthouse were the father-son duo of Florencio and Kevin Rodriguez, who came to the U.S. 15 years ago as asylum seekers fleeing dictatorship in Cuba.

 Wearing a shirt that read “Jesus is my savior, Trump is my president,” the younger Rodriguez, Kevin, said it was possible that Trump was guilty of illegally retaining classified documents.